Jonah005/Jonah005/README.md

 ## 🔐 AI Security

-A major area of my work focuses on the security and evaluation of LLM-powered systems, including:
+I have worked on the security and evaluation of LLM-powered systems, including:

 - Prompt injection testing
 - Adversarial LLM evaluation